NREL/HPC/CONTRIBUTING.md

 Alternatively, you may send your contributions via e-mail attachment to HPC-Help@nrel.gov with subject of "NREL HPC GitHub Contribution" and the body detailing what changes you made (the more specific the better).

 ### Why should I contribute?
-Something something good Samaritan, benefit the community, searchable knowledge-base, etc.
+Benefit the community, searchable knowledge-base, etc.

 ---

 ## Style Guidelines

->### **TL;DR&mdash;this repository should be predominantly composed of scripts/source code/executables or other things that _do_ something on the HPC systems, and the Wiki should predominantly be for explanations about what/how/why.**
->### That said, still getting familiar with the details below will improve the chance your contributions are submitted in a a readily-acceptable format.

 ### ***New to Markdown?***
 Appropriately enough, we have a documentation for that!
-Simply start with the [README in the Markdown module](/markdown/README.md).
+Simply start with the [README in the Markdown module](/general/beginner/markdown/README.md).
 Not to mention, the raw-contents of any `.md` file can be used as a reference for how to style content a certain way.

-Note that git (the version control protocol) is not equivalent to GitHub (the git repository hosting web service, which implements the git protocol).
-This is an important distinction to be sure of before proceeding.
-There are other git-hosting services such as GitLab which function similarly to GitHub, but both use the git protocol.
-These hosting-services provide different decorative features to make the repositories more visually pleasing/intuitive to interact with.

-One such feature of GitHub's frontend is the "[Wiki](https://github.com/NREL/HPC/wiki)" (found in the tab at the top of the repository webpage).
-This is essentially its own child git repository that is intended to only hold template documents (like markdown files) and be more sensible to navigate as a web interface than a git repo.
-To edit the material in the Wiki of this repository, you will need to clone it separately (it's the same URI to clone this repository just with `.wiki` at the end.)

 ## Files and directories